MyHealth.Alberta.ca Network

 • give correct information—studies show that young people tend to get most of their information (or misinformation) about sexual health from friends

-• share your beliefs, concerns and values—your child needs to know where you stand
+• share your beliefs, concerns and values—your child needs to know what’s important to you

 • help your child make good decisions and stand by their decisions